 Who Determines Liability in Ohio Car Accidents?

-Generally, two entities determine liability in Ohio car accidents: insurance companies and courts.
+Liability in Ohio car accidents is typically determined by two entities: insurance companies and the courts.
 In many cases, the other driver’s insurance company makes its liability determination first.
 However, that does not automatically mean their determination is correct.

 If the other driver’s insurance company doesn’t believe their driver is liable, or if they don’t offer you a just settlement, you can take your case to court.
 Because the insurance company is usually the first entity to make a decision about liability, let’s discuss how they determine who is at fault in a car accident.